wojwozniak/wp-pustynnaburza/README.md

 - Set the front page to front-page.php and post the page to index.php
 - Add logo using WordPress wp-admin settings

+### Adding content to pages

+Content on the pages can be managed using premade custom blocks, just click "Custom HTML" -> "Reusable HTML Block".
+Just write what you want inside [text] and your content will be added!

+List of currently working blocks:
+- QnA question/answer

 ### Other info